 2018 World Monuments Watch

 Looting and neglect are some of the challenges facing the archaeological site of Cerro de Oro, located just 140 km south of Lima, in the Cañete Province.
 Perched atop a rocky hill, the 150-hectare site overlooks the Pacific Ocean, and is surrounded on all sides by agricultural land.
 Most of Cerro de Oro remains unexplored, yet past excavations have revealed three distinct periods of occupation over a span of a thousand years.
-The earliest remains are of a settlement with a vast network of monumental adobe buildings, including houses, funerary structures, dating back to 550-850.
+The earliest remains are of a settlement with a vast network of monumental adobe buildings, including houses and funerary structures, dating back to 550-850.
 Burials containing elaborate funerary bundles with textiles establish a clear link with highland Wari society (850-950) and findings of a later cemetery and residential complex signals Inca occupation of the area from c.
 1100 until the Spanish Conquest.